Published on: 11 Sep , 2024

 Founder, Echtus

-Breaking it down, we can consider these three factors to provide good customer education:
+Consider these three factors to deliver effective customer education:

-In fact, 66% of consumers want brands to understand and address their needs.
-This can be fulfilled by good customer education throughout their journey with you.
+In fact, 66 % of consumers want brands to understand and address their needs, which can be achieved through strategic customer education at every stage of their journey.

 How Hubspot does it: